timruiterkamp/laadpalen-app/README.md

 ---

 ## The team
-The team who build this project consists of three students from the Amsterdam University of Applied Sciences, who identify as designers with a passion for frontend- and backend-development.
+The team who built this project consists of three students from the Amsterdam University of Applied Sciences, who identify as designers with a passion for frontend- and backend-development.
 - [Tim Ruiterkamp](https://github.com/timruiterkamp) - Focus on backend
 - [Dennis Wegereef](https://github.com/denniswegereef) - Focus on frontend
 - [Folkert-Jan van der Pol](https://github.com/follywolly) - Focus on frontend